Hilton Head Island's 30th annual St. Patrick's Day parade will be Sunday. Here's what you need to know to take part in the festivities:

 Will there be any candy?
 Parade participants can't throw candy or prizes from floats.
-This rule aims to stop children from runing into the roadway.
+This rule aims to stop children from running into the roadway.

 Anything else?
-If the parade isn't enough for you, try out this people-watching scavenger hunt former columnist Andy Carpenter came up with last year.
+Well, if the parade isn't enough for you, you could try out this people-watching scavenger hunt former columnist Andy Carpenter came up with last year.
 You get 10 points for every time you hear "Blarney!" and 4 points for spotting oversized green glasses.
 Spot an actual leprechaun?
 Chase him down and earn points per piece of gold.
-There's a lot more, so click here for the fun.
+There's a lot more, so click here for the fun .

-Want to avoid the whole thing?
-The south side of Pope Avenue will be closed to traffic beginning at 3 p.m.
+Not feeling the luck of the Irish?
+The south side of Pope Avenue will be closed to traffic beginning at 2 p.m.
 Non-parade traffic can continue to use the north side of the road until just before the parade starts.
-To avoid the traffic, limit travel in the area until after 5 p.m., according to the Beaufort County Sheriff's Office.
+To avoid congestion, limit travel in the area until after 5 p.m., according to the Beaufort County Sheriff's Office.